Joint Pain Relief Nutrients

 Support healthy joints and maintain an active lifestyle for years to come.
 Orthopedic surgeons recommend glucosamine sulfate for their patients with osteoarthritis.
 Glucosamine is a naturally occurring compound that stimulates the manufacture of glycosaminoglycans - key structural components of cartilage.
 Our supplement is available as sulfate – the form which has garnered the greatest number of clinical studies demonstrating its beneficial effect on stabilizing cartilage to maintain healthy joint function and new cartilage production.
 Learn more about bone and joint health.
 Bottle contains 120 capsules.

 Are you eating the recommended 5-9 servings of fruits & vegetables daily?
 If not, you may not be obtaining all of the vitamins, minerals and phytonutrients to prevent aging and ensure good health.
 Phytonutrients are plant chemicals that give fruits and vegetables their distinctive color while providing protection from the sun’s harmful rays.
 When consumed, these plant nutrients confer health benefits to us.
 Be sure to cover gaps in your diet by taking Phyto-5 Phytonutrient Complex.
 Learn more about phytonutrients.
-Bottle contains 60 capsules.$26.00
+Bottle contains 60 capsules.
+WE ARE CURRENTLY OUT-OF-STOCK ON THIS PRODUCT.
+The bad news?
+If you place an order for this product, it will not ship until early January 2014.
+The good news?
+It will be fresh!$26.00

 If you take just one supplement, fish oil should be tops on your list.
 Our USP-certified fish oil was developed in partnership with Ocean Nutrition, a Canadian based company that specializes in the research and manufacture of Omega-3 based ingredients.
 Our concentrated formula is one of the highest available.
 This means you take fewer capsules to obtain the widely-recognized anti-inflammatory, cardiovascular health and brain function benefits.
 Whether you can’t fit salmon into your weekly meals or worry about the mercury content of ocean farmed fish, Super EPA/DHA Fish Oil ensures that you obtain these essential Omega-3 nutrients in your diet.
 Learn more about Omega-3s.
 Bottle contains 60 softgels.